-Even within each n{mcts} value, the Top N (%) metrics increase marginally starting from Top 1 (%) to Top 40 (%).
+Even within each n{mcts} value, the Top N (%) metrics increase marginally starting from Top 1 (%) to Top 10 (%).
 The increases across the Top N (%) metrics are due to an imperfect scoring function being used to rank all the candidate molecules.
 If the correct target molecule is not ranked as the top candidate molecule, it would contribute to one of the Top N (%) metrics.
-Still, we observe that the scoring function proposed in DeepSPInN is significantly better than the one used in Sridharan et al.51 since there are great differences in metrics across the Top N (%) metrics in the original work.
+Still, we observe that the scoring function proposed in DeepSPInN is significantly better than the one used in Sridharan et al. 53 since they report great differences across the Top N (%) metrics.
 DeepSPInN does not show such great differences in the Top N metrics, illustrating that the scoring function used here performs better in ranking the candidate molecules.
 In DeepSPInN, if the correct molecule is found to be one of the candidate molecules, it is almost always ranked as the top candidate.

-Comparison of rewards for correctly and incorrectly predicted molecules for the correctly predicted molecules has a very narrow distribution and has an average reward of 0.975.
+Comparison of rewards for correctly and incorrectly predicted molecules

+Figure 4 contains the histograms of the rewards for the cases when DeepSPInN was and was not able to predict the correct molecule as the top candidate.
+The histogram of the rewards for the correctly predicted molecules has a very narrow distribution and has an average reward of 0.975.
 It is also left-skewed with most of the correctly predicted molecules receiving a higher reward when compared to the incorrectly predicted molecules.
-The histogram of the rewards for the incorrectly predicted molecules has a broader distribution with an average reward of 0.748.
-88.23% of the correctly predicted molecules had a reward ≥ 0.95 while only 6.5% of the incorrectly predicted molecules had a reward ≥ 0.95 .
+The histogram of the rewards for the incorrectly predicted molecules has a broader distribution with an average reward of 0.808.
+88.56% of the correctly predicted molecules had a reward ≥ 0.95 while only 8.9% of the incorrectly predicted molecules had a reward ≥ 0.95 .
 DeepSPInN would allow researchers to use the final reward as a confidence measure of the correctness of the prediction.
-When DeepSPInN gives a final reward ≥ 0.95 for a set of input spectra, the top candidate is the target molecule 99.69% of the time.
-Table 3 shows 5 randomly selected molecules for which DeepSPInN did not have the correct molecule in any of the predicted candidate molecules.
-The top candidate molecules even for these incorrectly predicted molecules are structurally similar to the correct molecule, with the average Tanimoto similarity between the correct molecule and the top candidate molecule being 0.970 for the test set.
+When DeepSPInN gives a final reward ≥ 0.95 for a set of input spectra, the top candidate is the target molecule 99.9% of the time.
+The top candidate molecules even for these incorrectly predicted molecules are structurally similar to the correct molecule, with the average Tanimoto similarity between the correct molecule and the top candidate molecule being 0.954 for the test set.